SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/python-on-cori-knl.md

 architecture poses numerous challenges as well.

-* Python applications that do not already take advantage of on-node parallelism on Cori's Haswell or Edison's Ivy Bridge processors can be expected to deliver markedly worse performance on Cori KNL.
+* Python applications that do not already take advantage of on-node parallelism on Cori's Haswell processors can be expected to deliver markedly worse performance on Cori KNL.
 While the KNLs are more energy-efficient, their lower clock rate and instructions retired per cycle are much lower than those